-Ethics in Criminal Justice is designed to give students a foundation to the basic ethical concepts and issues that arise in various aspects of the field.
-In this course, students will explore and form an understanding of the concepts of morality, fairness, equity and justice as they relate to policing, the courts, punishment and policy making.
-Through the use of case studies, current events, and discussion students will be able to develop a familiarity with the cause and effect of ethical decision making.
+This course will focus on the basic ethical concepts and issues that arise in various aspects of the field.
+Students will explore and form an understanding of the concepts of morality, fairness, equity, and justice as they relate to policing, the courts, punishment, and policy making.
+Through the use of case studies, current events, and discussion, students will be able to develop a familiarity with the cause and effect of ethical decision making.
+(3 credits)

 - CRJ 101: Criminal Justice

 - ENG 101: English Composition 1